Justin-Sawyer/recipes-and-deliveries/README.md

 Although community based, the purpose of the website is commercial, thus readers are urged to sign up and order meal kits in order to access all parts of the website.

-As an encouragement for users to do so, the user has the possibility of having his or her submitted recipes being added to the database of recipes and earning credits - redeemable against purther purchases - any time that another, different member orders the user's now-added recipe.
+As an encouragement for users to do so, the user has the possibility of having his or her submitted recipes being added to the database of recipes and earning a discount once their recipe is added as a Recipe Box.

 # User Experience (UX)
 ## User stories